UTokyo-ICEPP/qc-workbook/source/en/grover.md

 (imp_simulator)=
-### シミュレータでの実験
+### Experiment with Simulator

-回路の実装ができたら、シミュレータで実行して結果をプロットしてみます。結果が分かりやすくなるように、測定したビット列を整数にしてからプロットするようにしてみます。
-Once you have implemented the circuit, run the simulator and plot the results.
-To make the results easy to understand, convert the measured bit sequences into integers before plotting them.
+Once you have implemented the circuit, run the simulator and make a plot of the results.
+To make the results easy to understand, the measured bitstring is converted to integers before making the plot.

 ```{code-cell} ipython3
 ---